 Okay, it's a no "rum" rum cake with great coconut flavor.
 This reminds me of visiting the rum factory in Grand Cayman and sampling all the delicious cakes.
 Yum!
-The Cream of Coconut is found in the ethnic aisle of your grocery store and makes all the difference.
-As for the rum extract, if you purchase a 1 ounce bottle, it is just enough for the cake and glaze.
+The cream of coconut is found in the ethnic aisle of your grocery store and makes all the difference.
+As for the rum extract, if you purchase a 1-ounce bottle, it is just enough for the cake and glaze.
 Don't start with anything less than a full bottle.
 Hope you enjoy!

 Bake for an hour and ten minutes or until a toothpick inserted comes out clean.
-Cool in pan and prepare glaze during this time
+Cool in pan and prepare glaze during this time.

-To prepare glaze add butter, salt, water and cream of coconut in a small saucepan.
+To prepare glaze, add butter, salt, water and cream of coconut in a small saucepan.
 Bring to a boil, stirring constantly and continue to cook at medium heat for another minute.